Few-body Bose gases in low dimensions -- a laboratory for quantum dynamics: Beyond contact interactions: an extended cold-atom laboratory

 \subsection{Dipole-dipole interactions}

 A conceptually different approach to simulate beyond-zero-range physics is based on long-range interactions\footnote{In the context of the present review, long range means that the potential has a tail which decays slower than the tail of the van der Waals potential, which characterizes the long-range behavior of the interaction among neutral atoms.}.
-Note that the one-dimensional geometry allows one to solve analytically problems with certain long-range potentials, notably with $1/x^2$ potentials~\citep{Calogero1971inverse}.
+Note that the 1D geometry allows one to solve analytically problems with certain long-range potentials, notably with $1/x^2$ potentials~\citep{Calogero1971inverse}.
 Those potentials can describe cold-atom experiments only in a relatively crude approximation, and will not be discussed here.
 Instead, the focus will be on the experimentally more relevant case of dipole-dipole potentials that occur naturally in systems of cold molecules or atoms with large magnetic moment (e.g., Cr, Dy, Er)~\citep{Lahaye2009Review,Baranov2012Review}.

-The systems discussed in this subsection can be used to engineer long-range physics, which is often necessary for cold-atom simulations.
-For example, magnetic atoms \citep{kotochigova2014,norcia2021} were used to produce BEC of dipoles \citep{griesmaier2005,lu2011,aikawa2012,petter2019} and in particular to realize supersolid states of matter \citep{bottcher2019,sohmen2021}.
+The systems discussed in this subsection can be used to engineer long-range physics, which enriches quantum simulators, see, e.g., the review by~\cite{defenu2021long}.
+For example, magnetic atoms \citep{kotochigova2014,norcia2021} used to produce BEC of dipoles \citep{griesmaier2005,lu2011,aikawa2012,petter2019} can realize supersolid states of matter \citep{bottcher2019,sohmen2021}.
 A supersolid refers to a peculiar state of matter where a frictionless flow of a superfluid and crystal periodic density modulations of a solid coexist~\citep{boninsegni2012colloquium,leggett1970can,yukalov2020saga}.
 The initial experimental realization of supersolids in ultracold atom systems were reported in BECs coupled to light fields created by optical cavities~\citep{leonard2017monitoring} or featuring spin-orbit coupling~\citep{li2017stripe}.
 We also note that cold molecules can have a very large dipole moment, and may lead to other exciting states of matter.
 However, some further experimental development is needed as molecular systems typically suffer from losses more significant that atomic ones, see~\citep{Bohn2017Review} for a recent review of the topic.